 As future beauty industry professionals, it is essential that students learn and model the behavioral standards of the industry.
 Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus expects students to maintain acceptable standards of behavior on campus and satisfactory educational progress in their coursework.
-To support students' personal and professional development, Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus has identified five overarching principles for student conduct:
+To support students' personal and professional development, Paul Mitchell The School Cleveland and Paul Mitchell T